RetroAchievements/docs/docs/guidelines/content/subsets.md

 ## What are Subsets?

 When browsing the [list of games](http://retroachievements.org/gameList.php), you will see that some games have a `[Subset]` tag in the title.
 Each of these contain achievements that for some reason or another, are not available in a game's base set.
 Subsets are typically home to specific types of challenge runs.
-The primary driver for what differentiates content appropriate for a subset is when it requires a significant time investment while playing a game in such a manner that is substantially different than how the game would typically be played or was likely intended to be played.

 The methods to create a subset and means to play them will change once they become a more integrated feature.
 As of now, they require a patch to generate a unique hash and are separate entries from the base set, so achievements must be obtained separately as well.
 Information on creating these patches can be obtained [here](https://github.com/RetroAchievements/RAPatches).